dendory/connix/README.txt

         @param filename: The filename to use
         @param data: The object to save

+    syslog()
+        Return a handle for syslog with sensible defaults.

     underline(text)
         Return the text in underline (Linux console only).
         @param text: The text to underline